OddOneOut/bwp-external-links/readme.txt

 **Demo**

-If you want to see this plugin in action, you can either visit [my website](http://betterwp.net) or [a user's website](http://wordpress.grc.nasa.gov) (NASA Glenn Research Center's Website).
+If you want to see this plugin in action, you can either visit [Better WordPress](http://betterwp.net) or [a user's website](http://wordpress.grc.nasa.gov) (NASA Glenn Research Center's Website).

 **Some Features**

-* Allows you to process links for post contents, comment text, text widgets, or the whole page (**new in 1.1.0**)
+* Process links for post contents, comment text, text widgets, or the whole page
+* Domain filtering:
+    * You can specify which sub-domains of your website to consider local (all subdomains, no subdomain, or some)
+    * You can specify which external domains to consider local
+    * You can forbid certain external domains (e.g. pron.com or warez.com) and replace URLs linking to them with a URL of choice (useful for filtering links in visitors' comments)
+    * Wildcard support, e.g. `*.example.com`, `*.subdomain.example.com`
-* Allows you to add `rel="external"`, `rel="nofollow"` or any custom relation tag you could think of to external links
+* You can add `rel="external"`, `rel="nofollow"` or any custom relation tag you could think of to external links
-* Allows you to specify CSS classes for both local and external links
+* You can specify CSS classes for both local and external links, as well as external image links
+* You can use provided CSS rules (an external icon is added to each external link) or define your own
-* Allows you to choose whether or not to open a completely new window for each external link
+* Choose whether or not to open a completely new window for each external link
-* Allows you to choose between three 'new window' modes: onclick, target or jQuery
+* Choose between three 'new window' modes: `onclick` attribute, `target` attribute or jQuery
-* Allows you to prefix external links with anything (typical use could be a redirection page that warns your visitors about the danger of visiting external sites)
+* Add a prefix to external links.
+Example use would be a redirection page that warns your visitors about the danger of visiting external sites, e.g. `http://yourdomain.com/out?`
-* Allows you to specify which sub-domain of your website/blog to be considered local
-* WordPress Multi-site compatible (not tested with WPMU)
+* WordPress Multi-site compatible
 * And more...

+It is highly recommended that you give the [Official Documentation](http://betterwp.net/wordpress-plugins/bwp-external-links/#usage) a good read to make the most out of **BWP External Links**.

+Please don't forget to rate this plugin [5 shining stars](http://wordpress.org/support/view/plugin-reviews/bwp-external-links?filter=5) if you like it, thanks!

 **Get in touch**

+* Support is provided via [BetterWP.net Community](http://betterwp.net/community/).
-* I'm available at [BetterWP.net](http://betterwp.net) and you can also follow me on [Twitter](http://twitter.com/0dd0ne0ut).
+* You can also follow me on [Twitter](http://twitter.com/0dd0ne0ut).
 * Check out [latest WordPress Tips and Ideas](http://feeds.feedburner.com/BetterWPnet) from BetterWP.net.

 **Languages**